Changing into a lion is all fun and growls—until it isn’t.

 He leaned forward and caught the scrap before it drifted to the ground.
 Their knees collided.
 “Take off your hat.
 You appear to be the best view around, and I want to see the rest of it.”

-“Shhh!” she sputtered, never more grateful for the shielding gold netting than she was at this very moment.
-She tried to angle her legs from his, but between Reginald’s sleeping body weighing against her side and the stranger’s knees pressed intimately against hers, she couldn’t move.
+“Shhh!” she sputtered, never more grateful for the shielding netting than she was at this very moment.
+She tried to angle her legs from his, but between Reginald’s sleeping body wedged along her side and the stranger’s knees pressed intimately against hers, she couldn’t move.
 “Please.
 You mustn’t say such things.”

 He gave Reginald’s sleeping form a disdainful glance and leaned even closer.
 “Why do you fear him?”